vladsetup/aux-addon/README.md

 # AUX Turtle

-* Shares some price data through the LFT chat when scanning items, use **aux sharing** to disable sending and receiving data.
+* Shares some price data through the LFT chat when scanning items, use **/aux sharing** to disable sending and receiving data.
 * Accurate auction durations for Turtle WoW.
 * Autocompletion for custom Turtle WoW items.